skip to main content

 Jim Gavin leaves role as chair of inner city initiative

-Former Dublin GAA manager and presidential candidate Jim Gavin has left his role as chair of the North East Inner City Programme Implementation Board.
+Former Dublin GAA manager and presidential candidate Jim Gavin has left his role as chair of the North East Inner City Programme Implementation Board (NEIC).

-He was appointed to be position by government in May 2023 as an independent chair.
+He was appointed to the position by the government in May 2023 as an independent chair.

 In a letter to local councillors, Dublin City Council said Mr Gavin is "no longer serving as Chair".

-It followed a number of gangland killings in the area after the Regency Hotel attack in February 2016.
+It followed a number of gang related killings in the area after the Regency Hotel attack in February 2016 in which David Byrne was shot dead as part of an ongoing feud between two criminal gangs.

-The Mulvey Report, 'Creating a Brighter Future', was published in February 2017 and recommended a number of actions to tackle priority areas of crime and drugs, education, training and employment opportunities, services for families and young people and physical improvements.
+The Mulvey Report, 'Creating a Brighter Future', was published in February 2017 and recommended a number of actions to tackle priority areas such as crime and drugs, education, training and employment opportunities, services for families and young people and physical improvements.

 The report also recommended a system of implementation structures to support the process, including the appointment of an independent chairperson to head a Programme Implementation Board to lead the work at local level.

-Mr Gavin has stepped away from the role as Chair while contesting the presidential election but it was no clear of or when he would resume the role after his withdrawal from the race.
+Mr Gavin had stepped away from the role as Chair while contesting the presidential election, but it was not clear if or when he would resume the role after his withdrawal from the race last October.